-- To retain a group of employees in critical positions that have labor market shortages impacting the business needs of the agency and impairing the delivery of essential services. - To retain an employee when the agency has offered a sign-on bonus as a recruitment incentive to an individual in a similar, critical position that has labor market shortages which affect the business needs of the agency and impair the delivery of essential services. - To retain a team of employees assigned to a special initiative of the agency, state, institution, or system where their combined special skills and understanding of the initiative are critical to its successful completion.
+- To retain a group of employees in critical positions that have labor market shortages impacting the business needs of the agency and impairing the delivery of essential services. - To retain an employee when the agency has offered a sign-on bonus as a recruitment incentive to an individual in a similar, critical position that has labor market shortages which affect the business needs of the agency and impair the delivery of essential services. - 3.
+To retain a team of employees assigned to a special initiative of the agency, state, institution, or system where their combined special skills and understanding of the initiative are critical to its successful completion. - or - 4.
+To retain an employee critical to the agency's mission.